Ok, so you want to get huge?!

 - Protein: 217.5g / 6 = 36g of protein per meal x 6

 - Carbohydrates: 362.5g / 6 = 60g of carbohydrates per meal x 6

 - Fat: 64.4g / 5* = 13g of fat per meal x 5*

-* Note: In the after training meal you want the nutrients to be digested quickly and fat delays the digestion of the meal, so fat is omitted in this meal only.
+* Note: In the after training meal you want the nutrients to be digested quickly and fat can delay the digestion of the meal, so fat is omitted in this meal only.

-So to work out a meal you have to look at the lists given below and choose what foods you want to use in a particular meal to give you the amounts required per meal.
+* So to work out a meal you have to look at the lists given below and choose what foods you want to eat in a particular meal to give you the amounts required per meal.

 Example: Evening meal.

 (Requirements, good sources of: protein 36g, Carbohydrates 60g, Fat 13g)